markokozul/online-casino-project/README.md

 # Online Casino Project

--This project was made as a part of a job interview.
+This project was made as a part of a job interview.

 Live Demo : https://online-casino-8b213.web.app/